eteeselink/fakethat/README.md

   * Fully typechecked object mocking
   * Use assertions and matchers from your favourite unit testing framework inside the methods of your mock object
   * No reference manual; there are only two methods
-  * Sure to work on .NET 3.5 and higher.
+  * Works on .NET 3.5 and higher.
 Maybe also 2.0, but I haven't figured that out yet.
   * Comfortably stays outside the "Mocks vs Stubs" discussion by using both terms in its two-word API, probably incorrectly.

 Rationale